Cowboys News App [Android]

 Film Room: How Eagles Gashed Cowboys With Trap Scheme

-The dominated the in just about all areas Sunday night, but the place it might've been most evident was in their rushing attack.
+The Philadelphia Eagles dominated the Dallas Cowboys in just about all areas Sunday night, but the place it might’ve been most evident was in their rushing attack.

 The Eagles ran the ball for 215 yards and 2 touchdowns en route to a 37-9 win, and anyone watching that game knew from the opening possession the Cowboys had no chance at consistently stopping the Eagles run game.